-- Parents will be given a password that will allow you to return to your application later before submitting the application.
+- Parents will be given a password (Trinity school code 900041) that will allow you to return to your application later before submitting the application.

 - Families are required to submit copies of their 2017-1040 tax forms, 2016-W2 forms, 2017-1099 forms (if applicable) directly to the School.

 In order for the Tuition Assistance committee to process all tuition assistance applications in a timely and equitable manner, we ask that you send us the information requested.
 We cannot guarantee the availability of funds to families if tuition assistance forms are submitted later than the deadline.
 Incomplete tuition assistance applications will be placed on a tuition assistance wait list and will be processed as funds remaining in the tuition assistance budget permit.